TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_1_project_dir.md

     `cd <my_project_directory>`

-3. Create an input_metadata.tsv file using information about your input data.
-See **Table 1** for an example.
-The input_metadata.tsv file contains nine required columns (detailed below) of information about input data.
+3. Create an `input_metadata.tsv` file using information about your input data.
+See Table 1 for an example.
+The `input_metadata.tsv` file contains nine required columns (detailed below) of information about input data.
 Each row in the file should be a new taxon to be added to the database.
-The input_metadata.tsv file can be most easily completed in a spreadsheet software such as Microsoft Excel and saved as a tab delimited text file.
-Place the completed input_metadata.tsv file in your project directory created in the previous step.
-After completion of a PhyloFisher run, the information in input_metadata.tsv will be appended to the permanent archival file “metadata.tsv” for any input taxon that is to be permanently added to the database.
+The `input_metadata.tsv` file can be most easily completed in a spreadsheet software such as Microsoft Excel and saved as a tab delimited text file.
+Place the completed `input_metadata.tsv` file in your project directory created in the previous step.
+After completion of a PhyloFisher run, the information in `input_metadata.tsv` will be appended to the permanent archival file `metadata.tsv` for any input taxon that is to be permanently added to the database.

-    *  input_metadata.tsv is a tab separated file with nine required columns (detailed below and in **Table 1**)
+    *  `input_metadata.tsv` is a tab separated file with nine required columns (detailed below and in Table 1)

         1. Location - the absolute path to the directory where the input proteome(s) are located.